mo3tazda3na/travel/README.md

 ### 3. Run services manually

-1. Ensure PostgreSQL is running locally and matches the credentials in your `.env` file.
+1. Ensure PostgreSQL and Redis are running locally and match the credentials in your `.env` file.
 Create the database defined by `DB_NAME` if it does not already exist.
+The API falls back to `localhost:6379` for Redis unless overridden.

 2. Install dependencies: